 3. Appendix: Resources, Agencies, and NGOs in the Tijuana River Watershed

-3. Appendix: Resources, Agencies, and NGOs in the Tijuana River Watershed

 The resources listed below are organized as follows: Background on Watersheds, Education and Outreach Programs; Centers for Environmental Education; Programs for Community Involvement; Environmental Networks; and Policy, Regulation and Research.
 These resources are organized for the programming needs of formal and informal educators, citizen outreach program designers and in some cases municipal outreach educators.